Javascript is not enabled.

 Sarah Rogers (Source: Getty Images 2)

 Weight gain can sometimes show up in your face first.
-You may notice it in photos, or in the mirror during your morning routine.
+You might notice a double chin sneaking into photos or a fuller face in the mirror during your morning routine.
 For people over 50, these changes are often happening at the same time as age-related facial changes.

 While the beauty industry tends to focus on wrinkles or age spots, facial fullness can also change as you get older.
 According to Harvard Health Publishing, fat in your face can shift with age.
 It can clump up and move downward, making formerly round features appear gaunt.
 Meanwhile, the lower half of your face can become plumper, with baggier skin around the chin and neck area.